 Come and get your questions answered.
 Hear from the practitioners who have implemented crowd funding methods.
 Network with like minded entrepreneurs.

-John Sundman’s career has included long stints as technical writer, and as manager of information architecture, software engineering and QA for various concerns in Silicon Valley, New York, and the greater Boston area.
+John Sundman’s career has included long stints as a technical writer, and as a manager of information architecture, software engineering and QA for various concerns in Silicon Valley, New York, and the greater Boston area.
 He resides on Martha’s Vineyard where he is a volunteer firefighter and construction worker.
 His next novel will be appearing very soon.
 John used Kickstarter successfully to fund the writing of the novel Creation Science.

-Eric Johansson is info systems and user experience designer specializing in industrial domains.
+Eric Johansson is an information systems and user experience designer specializing in industrial domains.
 His career has spanned many industries ranging from industrial controllers, produce wholesalers, and telecommunications.